derekmc/cookiejar/README.md

  * site-id : the id of the site, which is used as a salt with the root-cookie.
  * salt-_n : Every auth-cookie requires a unique salt.
  * root-cookie : the primary secret token owned by the user, used to generate all other cookies in combination with various salts, etc.
- * site-pre-cookie : h(site-id + root-cookie) -- shared with 'host' only once, not stored permanently
+ * site-pre-cookie : h(site-id + root-cookie) -- shared with 'host' only once, not stored permanently, interchangeable with a password.
  * password : a manually chosen host specific alternative to pre-cookies
  * site-cookie : h(site-pre-cookie or password)
  * site-post-cookie : h(site-cookie) -- because the site-cookie should never be shared with other hosts, this token is used instead for generating backup-secrets.